Henry Herbert, 4th Earl of Carnarvon: Lord Lieutenant of Ireland, 1885–6

 On his party's return to power in 1885, Carnarvon became Lord Lieutenant of Ireland.
 His short period of office, memorable only for a conflict on a question of personal veracity between himself and Charles Stewart Parnell, as to his negotiations with the latter in respect of Home Rule, was terminated by another premature resignation.
 He never returned to office.

 Other public appointments

 Carnarvon also held the honorary posts of Lord Lieutenant of Hampshire between 1887 and 1890 and Deputy Lieutenant of Nottinghamshire.
-He was regarded as a highly cultured man and was a president and a fellow of the Society of Antiquaries (his time there noted for their campaign to save St Albans Cathedral from Lord Grimthorpe) and a Fellow of the Royal Society as well as was high steward of Oxford University.
+He was regarded as a highly cultured man and was a president and a fellow of the Society of Antiquaries (his time there noted for their campaign to save St Albans Cathedral from Lord Grimthorpe) and a Fellow of the Royal Society as well as high steward of Oxford University.
 He was also a prominent freemason, having been initiated in the Westminster and Keystone Lodge.
 He served as Pro Grand Master of the Grand Lodge of England from 1874 to 1890.
 With his permission a number of subsequently founded lodges bore his name in their titles.